Aatib-cpu/recruit-vicharak/README.md

 Instruction Memory: 60 Bytes (Byte addressable)
 Data Memory: 256 Bytes (Byte addressable)

-Mitigation of Control Hazards: Bubble Insertion (No operation instructrion (ADD R0,R0,R0) is insterted) Mitigation of Data Hazards: Forwarding Unit (Forwarding from execution and memory stage) and Stalling (Freezing pipeline if next instruction dependent on memory stage)
+Mitigation of Control Hazards: Bubble Insertion (No operation instructrion (ADD R0,R0,R0) is insterted).
+Mitigation of Data Hazards: Forwarding Unit (Forwarding from execution and memory stage) and Stalling (Freezing pipeline if next instruction dependent on memory stage).
 Mitigation of Structure Hazards: Register Bank is the only block which undergoes structure hazards because it is utlilized in both "Decode stage" and "Write Back Stage".
 So, write back in Register bank is done on negative edge clock and reading of register bank is done on assynchronously.